adrotter/SongQuiz/README.md

 # SongQuiz
-Quiz program used to study for MUS 106 listening quizzes.
+Quiz program used to study for MUS 106/116 listening quizzes.
 Only works on Windows.

-To use, just download the Week folder you want to practice, and SongQuizlet.exe.
-Make sure the Week folders are in the same folder as the program.
+To use, download SongQuizlet.exe, and give it a URL of a spotify playlist you wish to be quizzed on.

 Since this is an EXE program, you might get security warnings from your operating system and anti virus.
 It's Ok to proceed, this program does nothing malicious.